Systena frontalis

 Behavior

 are with peak activity from 1100 to 1500 hours.
-They are capable of jumping using hind legs.
+They are capable of jumping using saltatorial hind legs.
 Adults feed on foliage during the day, producing characteristic shothole damage.
 In choice assays, adults preferentially feed on mature leaves over young leaves.
 Adults are patchily distributed in fields.
-Phenylethyl alcohol was tested as an but found ineffective under nursery conditions.
-Adults emerge from sites in growing and move to new growth.
+Phenylethyl alcohol was tested as an attractant but found ineffective under nursery conditions.
+Adults emerge from sites in growing medium and move to new plant growth.

 Ecological Role

-in , but primarily known as an economic pest in anthropogenic environments.
+Herbivore in native , but primarily known as an economic pest in anthropogenic environments.
 No documented ecological role in natural is described in available literature.
 The appears to have expanded from native plants into ornamental nursery systems over the past two decades.

 Human Relevance